 There are many components to a business strategy however it is important to define the broad context of the Business Strategy.

 We are often asked the reason for establishing a business plan and why we consider it so important.
-And whilst there maybe a number reasons the principle reason is that the plan sets the direction and underlying strategy for continued growth and profitability.
+And whilst there may be a number of reasons the principal reason is that the plan sets the direction and underlying strategy for continued growth and profitability.
 This then can be measured against actual outcomes while allowing management to adjust their plan consistent with changes such as legislative that may occur along the way.

 The old saying that “He who fails to plan, plans to fail” really sums up the need for establishing a business strategy.

-As indicated above a well defined business plan creates the road map to the future against which outcomes can be measured.
-To achieve this there are some basic guidelines to establishing the plan:-
+As indicated above a well-defined business plan creates the road map to the future against which outcomes can be measured.
+To achieve this there are some basic guidelines for establishing the plan:-

 Unique Selling Propositions